Classification of materials with phonon angular momentum and microscopic origin of angular momentum

 The dynamics of ions is typically described\cite{Born1954} within the lowest order Born-Oppenheimer approximation via the force-constant matrix $F^{\alpha \beta}_{ij}$.
 This matrix describes force induced on the $i$-th atom (in direction $\alpha$) by a displacement of the $j$-th atom (in direction $\beta$).
-Therefore, equation of motion for the $i$-th nucleus is given by,
+Therefore, equation of motion for the $i$-th nucleus (with mass $M_i$) is given by,

 This description is only approximate, as the true dynamics of nuclei is quantum-mechanical, and it therefore can't be fully described by a classical equation of motion.
 Within the Born-Oppenheimer approximation the total wavefunction $\Psi({\bm x}, {\bm x}^{\rm elec} )$ for nuclei and electrons is approximated as where $\phi$ is the instantaneous electronic wavefunction parameterized by fixed location of nuclei.
 Using this ansatz within the full Hamiltonian for nuclei and electrons results in an effective Schrodinger equation for nuclear wavefunction $\psi({\bm x})$.
-The electronic eigenenergies $E_{\bm x}$ associated with electronic wavefunction $\phi$ give an effective scalar potential for ions, while the $\langle \phi_{\bm x} \vert i \nabla_{\bm x} \vert \phi_{\bm x} \rangle$ acts as an effective vector potential.\cite{Moody1986,Tao2012}
+The derivatives of electronic eigenenergies $\partial_{\bm x} E_{\bm x}$ associated with electronic wavefunction $\phi$ give an effective scalar potential for ions, while the $\langle \phi_{\bm x} \vert i \nabla_{\bm x} \vert \phi_{\bm x} \rangle$ acts as an effective vector potential.\cite{Moody1986,Abedi2010,Tao2012}

-First one considers the effective scalar potential experienced by nuclei.
-Expanding around the ground state in terms of small atomic displacments one obtains the force-constant matrix $F^{\alpha \beta}_{ij}$.
-Such a force-constant matrix can be computed by first solving a family of electronic Schrodinger equations as a function of ionic coordinates ${\bm x}$
+First we consider the effective scalar potential experienced by nuclei.
+Expanding around the ground state in terms of small atomic displacements, one obtains the force-constant matrix $F^{\alpha \beta}_{ij}$.
+Such a force-constant matrix can be computed by first solving a family of electronic Schrodinger equations as a function of all ionic coordinates ${\bm x}$

 and then taking the second derivative of $E_{\bm x}$ with respect to atomic coordinates,